CursorCore: Assist Programming through Aligning Anything: Evaluation and Results

 \subsection{Experimental setup}

 We conduct the data selection ablation and primary evaluation on our \benchname benchmark, and provide results on well-known benchmarks such as Python program synthesis, automated program repair, and instructional code editing, which are detailed in \Cref{appendix:resultsofotherbenchmarks}.
 We choose prominent open-source and closed-source LLMs as our baselines.
 For all benchmarks, we use greedy decoding to generate evaluation results. \modelname natively supports various inputs in \benchname, whereas base and instruction LLMs require additional prompts for effective evaluation.
 We design few-shot prompts separately for base and instruction models, as detailed in \Cref{appendix:promptsforevaluation}.
+Data selection ablation can be found in \Cref{appendix:dataselectionablation}.